 Discuss how this project fits within your regional recovery plan and/or local lead entity’s strategy to restore or protect salmonid habitat (i.e., addresses a priority action, occurs in a priority area, or targets a priority fish species).

-This project will produce designs for future implementation of a priority action (floodplain reconnection and riparian restoration), benefit a priority species (Chinook), and the project area is located in the Lower Bear Creek Subarea, which is identified as Tier 1 – Core Chinook use in WRIA 8.
+This project will produce preliminary designs for future implementation of a priority action (floodplain reconnection and riparian restoration), benefit a priority species (Chinook), and the project area is located in the Lower Bear Creek Subarea, which is identified as Tier 1 – Core Chinook use in WRIA 8.

 Bear Creek Reach 6 is identified in the Chinook Recovery Plan as the fifth highest priority reach in the subarea.
 The project will directly address several technical priorities for Bear/Cottage Lake Creeks in the WRIA 8 Conservation Strategy including: